sagemath/sage-archive-2023-02-01/src/doc/en/installation/source.rst

 - :envvar:`SAGE_PARALLEL_SPKG_BUILD` - set this to "yes" to build
   multiple packages in parallel.
 This only has an effect if :envvar:`MAKE` is also set to run several jobs in parallel.
-As of this writing (June 2010), this is still in the experimental stages, but turning this on can greatly speed up the build process.

-- :envvar:`SAGE64` - Set this to "yes" to build a 64-bit binary.
-This
+- :envvar:`SAGE64` - Set this to "yes" to build a 64-bit binary on platforms which default to 32-bit, even though they can build 64-bit binaries.
-  is required if you want a 64-bit binary but the default for your platform is to build 32-bit binaries.
-It adds the compiler flag -m64 when compiling programs.
+  It adds the compiler flag
+  -m64 when compiling programs.
 The SAGE64 variable is mainly of use is on OS X (pre 10.6), Solaris and OpenSolaris, though it will add the -m64 on any operating system.
 If you are running version 10.6 of